camilin87/prefix-rename/README.md

 ## Usage

-    npm start -- -d dir1 -d "a second dir" -p prefix1 -r tttt1
+    npm start -- -d dir1 -p prefix1 -r tttt1

-The above script will rename all the files whose name start with `prefix1` to start with `tttt1` in the directories `dir1` and `a second dir`
+The above script will rename all the files from `dir1` whose name start with `prefix1` to start with `tttt1`